singhaniasnigdha/movielens-survey/README.md

 Recommender Systems are divided into 3 broad categories - Content-Based, Collaborative Filtering (CF) and Hybrid Recommender Systems. **Content-based** systems attempt to find similar items based on attributes and recommends them to users based on their history of preference.
 **Collaborative Filtering**, on the other hand, relies on user and item interactions and disregards item contents.
 It attempts to find similar users based on similar interactions and recommends items accordingly.
 Lastly, **Hybrid recommender systems** combine the two techniques mentioned previously, i.e., it leverages both item attributes and user interactions to suggest items.
-Figure 1 summarizes the different types of recommender systems discussed above.

 Here, we briefly survey different recommendation algorithms, and compare their effectiveness on the MovieLens-100K dataset.

 ### Dataset